Footer Module

 ...

 Next, define the view.
-To ensure that the items appear as hyperlinks rather than simple text, set the view's markup
+To ensure that the items appear as hyperlinks rather than simple text, set the view's markup property to Mapping/infrastructure/menus/MenuHyperlinkView.html.
+Set the region property to the region where you want the menu to appear, in this case, RightFooterRegion.
+Set the menuId property to the menu's ID, FooterMenu.

-property and, optionally, the backgroundColor
+Finally, set the FooterViewModel's height property and, optionally, the backgroundColor property.

 This example shows how to configure a menu of image items.